andrew-miller-gis/andrew-miller-gis.github.io/projects/londonU.md

 # The Walkable Tube Project

-- my intention was to use network analysis to devise walking routes on street level mimicking the underground tube lines.
+- For this project my intention was to use network analysis to devise walking routes on street level mimicking the underground tube lines.
-- i've decided to first focus on the northern line as i am most familiar with it.
+- I've decided to first focus on the northern line as i am most familiar with it.

 ## Data Visualisation